Cycle2Health Howard County

 How do I register for C2H?

-To participate in Cycle2Health Howard County (C2H), you must first review the Bicycle Guidelines, and then register.
-Register online or at any Howard County senior center.
+To participate in Cycle2Health Howard County (C2H), first review the Bicycle Guidelines, then register online or at any Howard County 50+ center when 2016 registration opens next spring.
 A $10 fee will be collected at the time of registration (renewed annually).

 When and where do C2H rides take place?

-Rides take place on weekdays during daytime hours and depart from various Howard County locations.
+Rides take place during the week and on some weekends, during daytime hours, and depart from various locations in and around Howard County.
 Rides depart in the morning, with the exact departure time varying by route and season.
 Plan to arrive 15 minutes before the scheduled ride time to prepare yourself and bicycle for an on-time start.

 How do I know which rides are right for me?